 Coastal Management Plans will be developed for vulnerable sites with input from community and stakeholders.
 We are currently working on plans for two key priority areas: Cremorne (Pipeclay Lagoon) and Roches Beach.

-The coastal management plans will focus on pathways to adapt to hazards on the coast.
 These plans will complement council’s existing ‘Reserve Activity Plans’ that address broader coastal management such as managing the natural, cultural and recreational values of the reserve.

 It is important to note that our Coastal Hazards Policy includes a decision hierarchy which states that, “engineering solutions will be a last resort and only considered where the public benefit outweighs costs and beneficiaries are willing and have the capacity to pay”.